TOI-1136 is a Young, Coplanar, Aligned Planetary System in a Pristine Resonant Chain: Introduction

 Disk migration is predicted to be a common stage of planet formation: in most scenarios the net effect is migration towards the central star \citep{Goldreich1979,Ward,Lin1986,McNeil,Terquem_2007,Nelson2018}.
 A pair of planets may become locked into a mean-motion resonance (MMR) if the migration is slow (adiabatic) and convergent (outer planets catching up with the inner planet).
 This process can be extended to capture multiple planets in a chain of resonance \citep[see ][and references therein]{Kley_2012}.
 Different studies using adiabatic perturbation theory \citep{Henrard,Batygin2015_capture}, modified N-body integration \citep[e.g.][]{Lee2002,Terquem_2007} and hydrodynamic simulations \citep[e.g.,][]{Kley_2005,McNeil,Ogihara,Cresswell,Ataiee} all came to the same conclusion that convergent disk migration consistently generates compact, first-order resonant chains of planets.
 This process of resonant capture is considered to be so effective and robust that it is difficult to understand why only a few percent of {\it Kepler} multi-planet systems are near first-order MMR \citep{Fabrycky2014}.
 Upon closer examination, most of these systems still show 1--2\% positive deviation from perfect period commensurability.
 Transit-timing-variation (TTV) modeling \citep[e.g.,][]{Hadden2017} has shown that most of these systems are near-resonant (with circulating resonant angles) rather than being truly resonant (librating resonant angles).

 Planetesimal scattering \citep{Chatterjee_2015}, tidal dissipation \citep{Lithwick_repulsion,Batygin_repulsion}, secular chaos \citep{Petrovich}, and orbital instability \citep{PuWU,Izidoro,Goldberg2022} are some of the possible mechanisms for breaking migration-induced resonances as planetary systems mature.
 Some of these processes may take as long as billions of years to manifest.
 One might expect, therefore, that when the Kepler multi-planet systems were younger, they were also closer to resonance or truly resonant.
-In this paper, we present a young system that is deep in resonance.
+In this paper, we present a young system that is deep in resonance ( observed orbital period ratios are close to small integer ratios; relevant resonant angles are also librating).
 TOI-1136 has a resonant chain of at least 6 transiting planets, all of which display TTVs.
 The planets' orbital period ratios deviate from perfect integer period ratio by $10^{-4}$.
 With an age of only 700 Myr, TOI-1136 may still record a pristine orbital architecture produced by convergent disk migration, before subsequent dynamical evolution have had the chance to disrupt the resonance.
 We present in this paper a series of observations and dynamical modeling to characterize the system and explore how the system formed and dynamically evolved.

 The paper is organized as follows.
 Section \ref{sec:stellar_para} characterizes the host star, establishes its youth and puts limits of the presence of a stellar companion.
 Section \ref{sec:obliquity} presents a Rossiter-McLaughlin measurement of planet d.
 Section \ref{sec:transits} and \ref{sec:ttv} contain our analyses of the transit signal and transit timing variations.
 Section \ref{sec:dynamical} describes a series of dynamical models to investigate the dynamical stability, resonant configuration, disk migration, and resonant repulsion of TOI-1136.
 Section \ref{sec:discussion} discusses the implications for the formation and evolution of TOI-1136 in relation to other multi-planet systems.
 Section \ref{sec:summary} is a brief summary of the paper.